Everyone is welcome!

 Please enter through the rink entrance off The Great Road West.
-Drop-off is at the front entrance to the rink and proceed out past the playing fields through the Stuart Road exit.
+Drop-off is at the tent located on Baker Field and proceed out past the playing fields through the Stuart Road exit.
 (We are trying to relieve traffic congestion by utilizing this alternate exit.)

-Academic And Arts Programs (Plus Martial Arts, Fencing, Sixers and Nike)
+Academic And Arts Programs (Plus Fencing, Sixers and Nike)

 Please enter through the Main Entrance on The Great Road.
 The drop-off point this year is located after the Lower School ampitheater at the entrance to the Campus Center.
 There will be signs marking the location as well as counselors available for assistance.

-Pick-up for all morning and afternoon academic and arts programs will be at the Lower School Amphitheater for grades K-3 and the Main Entrance, by the flag pole, for everyone else.
+Pick-up for all morning and afternoon academic and arts programs will be at the entrance to the Campus Center

 Extended Day Program